Pseudomembranous colitis treatment metronidazole

 Early recognition and prompt treatment of pseudomembranous colitis are essential to prevent complications and improve patient outcomes.
 Metronidazole is a commonly used antibiotic that is effective against C. difficile and is often prescribed as a first-line treatment for mild to moderate cases of pseudomembranous colitis.

-See also Metronidazole cream ndc
+See also Metronidazole depression side effects

 Overview of Pseudomembranous Colitis